-On this page you will find links to information, support and current news and research in the area of SEND
+On this page you will find links from external Partners and SEND providers to information, support, current news and research in the area of Education and SEND

 We work with and support many different SEND Specialists who offer a wealth of free high quality information, resources and training for meeting the needs of children with special educational needs and disabilities (SEND).